^

 • biochemical processes in the etiology of tuberculosis;

-• carrying out of medical actions, introduction of new technologies in therapeutic methods at a tuberculosis.
+• implementation of treatment measures, introduction of new technologies in therapeutic methods for tuberculosis.

 Tuberculosis is a serious and dangerous disease that can affect almost all organs and systems of the human body.
 Most often, tuberculosis affects the respiratory system.
-However, other organs are also quite common: for this reason, the TB doctor closely cooperates with other specialists - a pulmonologist, dermatologist, ophthalmologist, orthopedist, etc. The phthisiatrist is engaged in the treatment of all forms of tuberculosis, including the following pathologies:
+However, damage to other organs is also quite common: this is why a TB doctor closely cooperates with other specialists - a pulmonologist, dermatologist, ophthalmologist, orthopedist, etc. A TB doctor treats any form of tuberculosis, including the following pathologies:

 • disseminated form of tuberculosis of the lungs;